Harveyhase68/scoriet/README.md

 Scoriet works with templates, the generator reads every template and compiles it, execute it and the execution of the template generates the final application.

-Scoriet must import in first your application database.
+Scoriet must import first your application database.
 It imports it in Hyper File classic database in order to produce fast the result.
 Every database table, field, link, key can be translated to several languages!
 So if you generate the application, you have your captions in the desired language!

 Scoriet has a database import version, so you can make for example a laravel migrations/database updates!